Inekon Trams: History

 The first tramcar completed by DPO-Inekon was Ostrava tram system's car 1251, a Trio delivered in 2002.
 Renamed Inekon Trams in 2005, the company developed additional tramcar designs and expanded into other types of work, in particular overhaul and modernization of older trams and reconstruction and upgrading of tracks.
 The tram system in Izhevsk, Russia, awarded Inekon a 1 million-euro contract for track repair in 2006, and the city of Ufa also contracted with Inekon for tramway upgrading.
 Trams have been modernized for Sofia, Bulgaria, and other cities.

 In 2007, the Portland Streetcar and Seattle Streetcar systems both took delivery of three Inekon 12-Trio cars each, all six built and assembled in the Czech Republic.

 In 2011, Inekon won a tender for 6 new tramcars for the Seattle Streetcar system's "First Hill" line.
 The Czech company partnered with Seattle-based Pacifica Marine, a transport vehicles refurbisher, in order to meet the requirement of 60% of U.S. content, which is needed for the project to be eligible for Federal funding.
 While the manufacturing of the major parts would still take place in the Czech Republic, assembly, painting and testing was to be carried by the American company for this order.
 At the time, Inekon and Pacifica planned to bid also for streetcar projects in other U.S. cities, with plans to eventually start building streetcars completely in the U.S., similar to United Streetcar's partnership with Škoda.
 The Seattle order was later expanded by one car, to seven cars, but after production fell behind schedule, the plans for U.S. assembly were scaled back.
 Three of the new Seattle cars were assembled in the Czech Republic, and only four by Pacifica Marine in Seattle.
 The three Inekon trams purchased by Seattle earlier, in 2007, were model 12-Trio, whereas the new cars purchased by Seattle in 2013–15 are a variant called 121-Trio, which is capable of operating on batteries only (without power from overhead wires) part of the time.

 Due to low figures of production, Inekon's manufacture of trams has been loss-making and the parent company has to subsidise the tram division from its other activities, such as constructing large cement mills (currently planned or under construction in Egypt, Morocco, Syria and Vietnam), modernisations of trains as well as train corridors and construction of large sewage plants (in Ireland, the Netherlands, Italy, Latvia, etc.).
 Nevertheless, Inekon maintains capacities for production of trams as well as for their development, aiming to sell them especially in the American, Russian and Chinese tramway markets.

+Insolvency proceedings were initiated in 2018 at the request of the creditor.